EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

     gunzip *gz;
     cd ../;

-The snippet of the bash script above will create a "Reference" directory, download the genome of *D. melanogaster* in FASTA file, the corresponding GTF, and the protein sequences for *Pichia pastoris*.
+The snippet of the bash script above will create a "Reference" directory, download the genome of *D. melanogaster* in FASTA file, the corresponding GTF, and the protein sequences for *Aedes aegypti*.
 It will also decompress all files.

 It is possible to have a feel for the annnotation of this species - the size of its genes and transcripts, the average number of exons per transcript, etc - by using ``mikado util stats``; just issue the following command::